girishten/angular-multipage-demo-with-oidc/README.md

 Run `npm run start:local` for a dev server with proxy to local API Service.
 Or Run `npm run start:dev` for a dev server with dev hosted API Service.

 If you are running `npm run start:local`, This has an assumption that you have already mapped local api path in `proxy-config/local.config.json`.
-You may need to restart angular server when ever you making a change to proxy configuration.
+You may need to restart angular server whenever you are making a change to proxy configuration.

 While customizing `proxy-config` follow the instructions from [proxying to backend server](https://angular.io/guide/build#proxying-to-a-backend-server) from Angular's Documentation.